microcks/microcks.io/content/documentation/guides/googlepubsub-support.md

 ## 2. Use Pub/Sub in AsyncAPI

 As Google Pub/Sub is not the default binding into Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
-Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use NATS and Microcks with AsyncAPI.
+Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use Google Pub/Sub and Microcks with AsyncAPI.
 It comes for one sample you can find on our [GitHub repository](https://github.com/microcks/microcks/blob/1.7.x/samples/UserSignedUpAPI-asyncapi-googlepubsub.yml).

 ```yaml
 asyncapi: '2.0.0'